soheilbm/Firebase/README.md

 ## License
 I do not own this project.
-This is just a simple repo to making Firebase class compatible with Carthage.
+This is just a simple repository to bring Carthage compatibility to Firebase.